Date: Monday 29 November 2021

-Professor Rachel Allen will deliver her inaugural lecture "Uncovering new roles in immunology and beyond."
+Professor Rachel Allen delivered her inaugural lecture "Uncovering new roles in immunology and beyond."

-Professor Allen will describe how unexpected findings can lead to new avenues of work, in both research and academic life.
+Professor Allen described how unexpected findings can lead to new avenues of work, in both research and academic life.

-This lecture will be taking place for in-person attendance in The Curve lecture theatre at St George's, University of London, or can be joined online via Microsoft Teams.
+This lecture took place for in-person attendance in The Curve lecture theatre at St George's, University of London, or could be joined online via Microsoft Teams.

 About Professor Allen